 Conducting and promoting renewable energy development assistance by providing to agricultural producers and rural small businesses recommendations and information on how to improve the energy efficiency of their operations and how to use renewable energy technologies and resources in their operations.

-Such energy audit assistance and renewable energy development assistance must be provided to a recipient located in a State and can be provided only to facilities located in rural areas, unless the owner of such facility is an agricultural producer.
+Such energy audit assistance and renewable energy development assistance must be provided to a recipient located in a state and can be provided only to facilities located in rural areas, unless the owner of such facility is an agricultural producer.
 If the facility is owned by an agricultural producer, the facility for which such services are being provided may be located in either a rural or non-rural area.
-If the agricultural producer’s facility is in a non-rural area, then the energy audit or renewable energy development assistance can only be for renewable energy system or energy efficiency improvement directly related to the agricultural production facility, and part of and co-located with the agriculture production operation.
-Lastly, the applicant must have a place of business in a State.
-These requirements remain unchanged under the final rule.
+If the agricultural producer’s facility is in a non-rural area, then the energy audit or renewable energy development assistance can only be for renewable energy system or energy efficiency improvement on integral components of or directly related to the facility.
+Such projects must be part of and co-located with the agriculture production operation.
+Lastly, the applicant must have a place of business in a state.

+Under the final rule, these requirements remain the same except that the phrase “on integral components of or directly related to the facility” has been replaced with “directly related to and their use and purpose is limited to the agricultural producer’s project.”

 Grant funding

-Under the REAP interim rule, the maximum aggregate amount of grants awarded to any one recipient under this subpart cannot exceed $100,000.
-A recipient of ananananan EA grant must require that, as a condition of each energy audit, the agricultural producer or rural small business pay at least 25 percent of the cost of thatthatthatthatthat energy audit.
+Under the baseline program, the maximum aggregate amount of grants awarded to any one recipient under this subpart cannot exceed $100,000.
+The EA grant requires that, as a condition of each energy audit, the agricultural producer or rural small business pay at least 25 percent of the energy audit cost.
 The amount paid by the agricultural producer or rural small business must be retained by the recipient as a contribution towards the cost of the energy audit.

-These requirements remain unchanged under the final rule.
+Under the final rule, these requirements remain the same, except that the Agency clarified that the maximum aggregate of $100,000 is per federal fiscal year.

 Applications

-Under the REAP interim rule, applicants may only submit one energy audit grant application and one renewable energy development assistance grant application each Federal Fiscal YearYear.
+Under the baseline program, applicants may only submit one energy audit grant application and one renewable energy development assistance grant application each federal Fiscal year.
 No combination (energy audit and renewable energy development assistance) applications are accepted.
-Applications must contain the elements specified in paragraphs (a) through (g).
+Applications must contain the elements specified below:

-(a) Form SF-424.
+Form SF-424.

-(b) Form SF-424A.
+Form SF-424A.

-(c) Form SF-424B.
+Form SF-424B.

-(d) If applicable, a copy of the applicant’s organizational documents showing the applicant’s legal existence and authority to perform the activities under the grant.
+If applicable, a copy of the applicant’s organizational documents showing the applicant’s legal existence and authority to perform the activities under the grant.

-(e) A proposed scope of work, including a description of the proposed project, details of the proposed activities to be accomplished and timeframes for completion of each task, the number of months duration of the project, and the estimated time it will take from grant approval to beginning of project implementation.
-AAAAA written narrative to be used as the scope of work which includes, at a minimum, the following items:
+A proposed scope of work that includes the following: a description of the proposed project, details of the proposed activities to be accomplished and timeframes for completion of each task, the number of months duration of the project, and the estimated time it will take from grant approval to beginning of project implementation.
+The written narrative used to describe the scope of work should include, at a minimum, the following items:

 (1) An Executive Summary;